john-hawkins/DataRobot_ROI_Estimation/README.md

 The goal of this project is to demonstrate several methods of estimating the ROI of a model prior to running a live test.

+Note: Functionality for Binary Classification is all that is implemented
+      so far.
+This includes cost matrix analysis, intervention analysis and a simple demonstration of using a model for optimisation.

+      Tasks for regression problems are planned but under construction.

 ### Assumptions

 This project assumes you have a valid DataRobot account and that you